 PSY 414 Physiological Psychology 4 Cr

 This course is the first half of a year-long course in biopsychology.
 The course is concerned with the history of the field; structure and function of neurons, neural communication, neuroanatomy; and research methods.
 A laboratory section includes films, computer simulations, and sheep brain dissection.
-Prerequisite: Senior status; psychology or anthrozoology major or consent of instructor.
+Prerequisite: Psychology or anthrozoology major or consent of instructor.
 Fall semester.

 PSY 416 Brain and Behavior 4 Cr

 PSY 425 Psychology Internship

 PSY 486 Independent Research in Psychology 1–3 Cr

 This is an individualized instruction course through which a student engages in advanced research on a topic chosen in conjunction with a psychology department faculty member.
 Weekly conferences with the supervising faculty member are required.
 Credits are variable.
+Prerequisite: Instructor permission required.
 Each semester.
-Prerequisite PSY 309.